Updated April 2021

 From our experience backing up Shopify stores since 2015, we can tell you that one of the biggest challenges is keeping up with Shopify’s changing APIs.
 Shopify recently announced some updates coming to their APIs, most notably in versioning.

-This means that if you build a backup solution today, it may become broken soon after if your app does not support the new versions of the APIs.
+This means that if you build a backup solution today, it may become broken soon after if your app doesn’t support the new versions of the APIs.
 This would have a big impact on your resources if a breaking change gets introduced.
 It is critical that you keep up to date with Shopify’s APIs and regularly test your solution.
 This will identify any vulnerabilities of your backup before disaster strikes.

 Step 4 – When disaster strikes, sort through your data and figure out what needs to be restored